plutov/packagemain/06-raspi-go-2/README.md

 sudo apt-get install pulseaudio sox
 ```

 `rec` command line tool will be also installed.
-We need to stop recording when user stop speaking, it can be done with `silence` option.
-Also we need to set a time limit, for example 5s.

 As we will send this audio to Google Speech API, we need to set a specific format of audio.
 It should have 16000 rate, 1 channel.